PHACDataHub/DSCO-experimental-web-app-platform/docs/EN/local-docker-deployment.md

 Clone or download this repository and open it in your editor of choice.
 In a terminal (mac/linux) or windows terminal, run the following command in the base directory of this project

 ```
-python -m venv venv
+python -m venv .venv
 ```

-That will create a new folder `venv` in your project directory.
+That will create a new folder `.venv` in your project directory.
 Next activate it with this command on mac/linux:

 ```
-source venv/bin/activate
+. .venv/Scripts/activate
 ```

 Then install the project dependencies with

 ```
-pip install -r /core-api/requirements.txt
+pip install -r ./core-api/requirements.txt
 ```

 ⬅️ [Back to README](../../README.md)